 Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
 Default: 2 hours URL Specify the URL of the S3 bucket.
-Ignore TLS certificate errors dotisi.
-When this option is selected.
-Zixi Broadcaster will ignore the 11's certificate Access Key The access key that is used for accessing the S3 bucket.
+Ignore TLS certificate errors TLS certificate for S3 bucket might be detected as faulty if bucket name contains dot[s].
+When this option is selected, Zixi Broadcaster will ignore the TLS certificate errors and transmit the stream to its destination.
+Access Key The access key that is used for accessing the S3 bucket.
 Secret Kev The secret key that is used for accessing the S3 bucket.